The Buffrs Book

 Define Message, Enum, and Service Types

-Inside your project directory, buffrs init
+Inside your project directory, buffrs init created a proto folder.
+This is

-files that define your library or api.
+where you will store your .proto files that define your library or api.

 An example file structure: